If you are a wounded veteran, you will need to provide the following (if applicable):

 - If you are applying for more than one home, number them in the order in which you would prefer them.
 If you cannot find a home on the website you are interested in applying for at this time, you may still submit an application, but you will be put on a waiting list until you find a home to apply for.
 Please continue to visit the website and let us know when a home becomes available you would like to be considered for.
 Homes are gifted to us as they become available.
 We do not know if, or when, a home will become available in any specific area.
 It is up to you to monitor the available homes and email Gina.Cerami@buildinghomesforheroes.org when you have found a home to add to your application.

-- Applications will be considered for new home builds in extreme and limited circumstances.
+- Applications will be considered for new home builds in limited circumstances.
 In order to be considered, you must have already received your approval letter from the VA for the Specially Adaptive Housing (SAH) grant.
 Please submit this letter with your application.

 What you will need to apply:

 - The application must be completely filled out.
 Please read every question and answer them fully and to the best of your ability.
 Do not summarize.
 Please use full legal names and relationships.

 - Photos to help tell your story (e.g., before injury, during recovery, after recovery, family photos, military photos, etc.) The more the better.